Google Trends Sees Spike in Divorce Searches After Holidays

 Conversely, experts also believe that the stress the holidays sometimes cause can lead couples to their breaking points.
 If their partners are unable to help them cope with the stress, they may realize that they are in an unhappy relationship.

 Regardless of the time of year you decide to get divorced, it’s important to consult a skilled legal professional to ensure you preserve your best interests throughout the process.
-For further guidance, speak with an experienced Long Island divorce attorney at Bryan L. Salamone & Associates.
+For further guidance, speak with an experienced Long Island divorce mediation attorney at Bryan L. Salamone & Associates.